Q69 and Q100 buses: Q100

 Though the Q100 is the limited-stop service along the corridor, it runs much less frequently than the Q69.
-It operates on 10-15 minute headways during daytime hours, 30 minute headways during early mornings and evenings, and 1 hour headways during overnight hours.
+It operates on 10-20 minute headways during daytime hours, 40 minute headways during early mornings and evenings, and 1 hour headways during overnight hours.
+Weekend early-morning and midday service is more frequent than the corresponding weekday service.

 The Q100 is the only public transit option to Rikers Island.
-Otherwise, travel must be done by ferry, car, or privately operated shuttles between either foot of the bridge.
-Prior to MTA takeover, the then-Q101R operated non-stop between 21st Street–Queensbridge and the Queens Rikers Island parking lot.
+Otherwise, travel must be done by ferry, car, or privately operated shuttle between either foot of the bridge.
+Prior to the MTA takeover, the then-Q101R operated non-stop between 21st Street–Queensbridge and the Queens Rikers Island parking lot.
 Although service on the route was expanded in February 2009 to better serve communities along the route, much of the ridership of the Q100 still consists of inmates' family members – who are predominantly women and children – as well as prison employees.
 The bus also transports some released inmates, particularly women.

 History

 Former Q19A

 Before the MTA takeover, the Q69 was known as the Q19A.
 In the 1920s, the Woodside-Astoria Transportation Company, founded by Salvatore Fornatora, began operating the Q18, Q19, Q19A, and Q24 routes.
 The first iteration of the Q19A ran from the 92nd Street ferry slip in Hallets Cove, along 21st Street (Van Alst Avenue) and Ditmars Boulevard where it served the Astoria–Ditmars Boulevard station, and ended near Hazen Street.